USFWS/southeast/site/content/regional-director-honor-awards-2021.md

 That team:

-- Heath Hagy, Regional Waterfowl Ecologist
+- Heath Hagy, Regional Refuge Waterfowl Ecologist
 - Randy Wilson, Supervisory Wildlife Biologist
 - John Stanton, Supervisory Wildlife Biologist
-- Zachary Cravens, Data Manager, in the National Wildlife Refuge
+- Zachary Cravens, Data Manager, in the National Wildlife Refuge System

 System’s Inventory and Monitoring Program Last year, the Waterfowl Objectives Team achieved something remarkable: It developed a process to create waterfowl objectives to individual refuges – a process called “stepping down.”
 This has profound implications for population objectives for ducks, geese, swans and cranes across Interior Regions 2 and 4.